Wisconsin Rare Plant Preservation Fund

 The Wisconsin Rare Plant Preservation Fund was established to support projects that protect Wisconsin’s rare plants and lichens through monitoring, inventorying, and preservation.
 Grants range from $500 to $1,000.

 - Projects that involve monitoring, inventorying, or preservation of Wisconsin’s rare plant or lichen species listed on the Wisconsin Department of Natural Resources’ Natural Heritage Working List.

-- Projects that leverage resources and partnerships are prioritized.
+- Projects that leverage resources and partnerships.

 - Indirect costs are not permitted.